ivan-sparq/hubspot-lakehouse/README.md

 # HubSpot Lakehouse with Unity Catalog

-A modern data lakehouse solution for HubSpot communications data using Unity Catalog, DuckDB, and dbt.
+A modern data lakehouse solution for HubSpot communications data using Unity Catalog, DuckDB, and dbt with MinIO Azure Gateway.

 ## Architecture

 This solution provides a containerized data lakehouse with the following components:

-- **Unity Catalog**: Metadata management and Azure Storage connectivity
+- **Unity Catalog**: Metadata management and S3-compatible storage connectivity
+- **MinIO**: S3-compatible gateway to Azure Blob Storage (direct access, no sync needed)
 - **DuckDB**: High-performance analytical database (self-serve compute engine)
 - **dbt**: Data transformation and modeling
 - **Azure Storage**: Data storage for all layers (raw, silver, gold)